'How's the josh?,' asks PM Modi at the inauguration National Museum of Indian Cinema

 "How's the josh?," asks PM Modi at the inauguration National Museum of Indian Cinema

-Mumbai, Jan 19: In a message which gives respite filmmakers, Prime Minister Narendra Modi said the government is taking steps to make amendments in the Cinematograph Act 1952.
+Mumbai, Jan 19: In a message which gives respite to filmmakers, Prime Minister Narendra Modi said the government is taking steps to make amendments in the Cinematograph Act 1952.

 PM Modi while speaking at the inauguration National Museum of Indian Cinema in Mumbai, said, "In order to curb piracy, the government is taking steps to make amendments in the Cinematograph Act 1952."